WMFO/Lyric-Scraper/README.md

 WMFO - Tufts Freeform Radio
 ops@wmfo.org
-For copyrights and licensing, see (to come).
+For copyrights and licensing, see COPYING.

 Determines the profanity, if any, in a song by curling lyrics from multiple websites.

 This code is UNFINISHED and UNDER ACTIVE DEVELOPMENT.